9dots/9dots.io-pages/Oqi2cCe.md

 ** For more information on the rail system check out this [Minecraft rail tutorial](http://minecraft.gamepedia.com/Tutorials/Train_station)**

 ## Prototype
-Time to test their design by building them in the game
+Time for students to test their design by building them in the game.

 1. In the game, students will create infrastructure to make their society run smoothly.